 Your credit score can have a big impact on your financial life, and understanding how credit scores work can help you achieve financial goals such as paying off debt or buying a home.
 While it may be easy to find out what your credit score is, do you know how a credit score is determined?

 Anatomy of a Credit Score

 Your credit score is a snapshot of your creditworthiness at a given point in time.
-Used by mortgage lenders, car loan lenders, credit card companies, landlords, cell phone companies, and even potential employers, your score is the key to your financial life.
+Used by mortgage lenders, car loan lenders, credit card companies, landlords, and cell phone companies, your score is the key to your financial life.

 Also known as a FICO® score, your credit score is based on information from your credit report and calculated according to your rating in five general categories:

 A person’s credit performance is generally thought to be an indication of his or her future behavior.
 The three credit reporting agencies – Experian, Equifax, and TransUnion – collect information from creditors, lenders, utilities, debt collection agencies and the courts (such as bankruptcy) that a consumer has had a relationship with.
 This information is aggregated into the consumer reporting agency’s data files, and made available on request for the purposes of assessing credit risk, credit scoring, employment consideration, or leasing an apartment.